Yamaguti algebras and noncrossing partitions: Yamaguti operad and noncrossing partitions

+\begin{proof} According to the proof of Theorem \ref{isom}, the upper bound for $\dim\Yam(n)$ obtained via the leading terms of Relations~\eqref{ay1'}--\eqref{ay6'} coincides with the lower bound.
+Therefore, those leading terms generate the ideal of the leading terms of the operad $\Yam$, which implies that~ \eqref{ay1'}--\eqref{ay6'} form a Gröbner basis of relations of that operad. \end{proof}

-One can note that in the previous proof the auxiliary generating function $y(t)$ is just $t^2 f(t)$, that the coefficients of $x(t)$ are the generalized ballot numbers~\cite[A002026]{oeis} and that those of $f(t) - z(t)$ are the Motzkin numbers~\cite[A001006]{oeis}.
+Examining the proof of Theorem \ref{isom} further, one can note that the auxiliary generating function $y(t)$ is just $t^2 f(t)$, that the coefficients of $x(t)$ are the generalized ballot numbers~\cite[A002026]{oeis} and that those of $f(t) - z(t)$ are the Motzkin numbers~\cite[A001006]{oeis}.